Launching from YC, Eclipse Foods casts a long shadow over the $336 billion dairy industry

 With the production of Eclipse’s dairy alternative, there’s no animal required.

 “We have an off-the-shelf platform right now.
-The only additive will be water,” says Beaumon.
+The only additive will be water,” says Bowman.

-And unlike other alternative dairy products, Beaumon and Steinhart claim that theirs actually tastes good.
-And, as a Michelin starred chef, Beaumon should know.
+And unlike other alternative dairy products, Bowman and Steinhart claim that theirs actually tastes good.
+And, as a Michelin-starred chef, Bowman should know.

-The company’s first line of products will be a line of cream cheeses, including one for the bagel-and-schmear loving crowd.
-However, the majority will be more millennial focused, according to Steinhart.
+The company’s first line of products will be a line of cream cheeses, including one for the bagel and schmear-loving crowd.
+However, the majority will be more millennial-focused, according to Steinhart.

 “There will be various unique flavors that are culinarily focused,” he said.

-Expect the first products to debut in an exclusive pilot with Wise Sons and through the ice cream maker Humphry Slochombe, a leader in high end ice cream in SF.
+Expect the first products to debut in an exclusive pilot with Wise Sons and through the ice cream maker Humphry Slocombe, a leader in high-end ice cream in SF.

+However companies decide to label their Eclipse-based products, they certainly shouldn’t call them vegan, according to Bowman.

 “Vegan cheese is gross,” he says.